mrmap-community/mrmap/README.md

 * Dashboard
   * Have an overview on all newest activities of your groups, all your registered services or pending publisher requests
+* Catalogue and API
+  * Find services using the catalogue JSON interface
+  * Have reading access to metadata, whole services, layers, organizations or groups